 Terminating a Wanted Pregnancy

 Pregnancy termination is a divisive topic and yet abortion is common as one in four women in the United States will have an abortion by the age of 45.
-It is seldom thought that women who are actively trying to become pregnant will end up terminating their pregnancy; however, 11.3% of abortions occur after the first trimester of pregnancy and 1% of abortions occur after twenty weeks gestation.
-This narrow percentage of abortions shares a typical narrative: an individual or couple is excitingly expecting a baby and prenatal testing uncovers a fetal anomaly.
+It is seldom thought that women who are actively trying to become pregnant will end up terminating their pregnancy; however, 11.3% of abortions occur after the first trimester of pregnancy and around 1% of abortions occur after twenty weeks gestation.
+This narrow percentage of abortions shares a typical narrative: an individual or couple is excitedly expecting a baby and prenatal testing uncovers a fetal anomaly.

 For those that have needed to use reproductive assistance to achieve a pregnancy, this is doubly devastating.